-A dual effort between the Department of Computer Science in the College of Liberal Arts and Sciences and the School of Business and Management, this customized program coordinates the students' class and work demands and allows them to begin the program as it suits their schedules.
+A dual effort between the Department of Computer Science in the College of Liberal Arts and Sciences and the Center for Adult and Professional Studies, this customized program coordinates the students' class and work demands and allows them to begin the program as it suits their schedules.
 The program allows the student to choose one of two tracks: Management Information Systems or Computer Information Systems.